 Even if you are very sensitive to a lot of foods, almonds, especially baked almonds, are likely a great food to include in your daily diet.

-If you would like a guide packed with powerful solutions and everything you need to thrive with the lectin-free diet, you can check out this guide.
+If you would like a guide packed with powerful solutions and everything you need to thrive with a lectin-reduced diet, you can check out this guide.